 The Lion Gate Mycenae is characterized by a central slab supported by two lateral ones.
 Rectangular stone rocks are placed one above the other except for the suspended central slab.
 A pure aesthetic factor?

-The heavy stone rocks were not placed on the central slab in order not to weigh it down.
+The heavy stone rocks were not placed on the central slab in order not to weigh them down.
 There was in fact the risk that otherwise it could be broken.
-For this reason it was left empty.
+For this reason, it was left empty.
 In order not to leave it completely empty and to complete the work, a decorative plate was placed.

 Why is it called Lion Gate?

 The Lion Gate Mycenae takes its name from the decorative plate placed on the top of the door.
 It is called the Lion Gate but it would be more correct to call it the lionesses Gate.
 The lions on the slab lack the characteristic mane of the lions.

 The decorative slab is now partially ruined by time but the 2 lionesses must have originally had their heads turned towards those who entered.